 Consequently, some people might shudder at the thought of having to put together another piece of furniture.

-And because of this, simple Ikea hacks using spray paint, vintage knobs, handles and other stylized pieces, can radically transform plain-Jane home furnishings
+But for those who don’t mind the sweat equity, simple additions can make the pieces look amazing.
+You’d be surprised how a little spray paint, vintage knobs, handles and other stylized pieces, can radically transform plain-Jane home furnishings

 Creative IKEA ideas

 There’s perhaps no better place to get transformation ideas than from the website that’s entirely devoted to the subject.
 You’ll even get weekly tips if you sign up for the site’s email list.

 A global community of hackers (not the bad, break-into-your-bank-account kind of hacking) contributes to the site.

 And considering there’s ideas that date back to 2013, you could easily spend what seems like an eternity sifting through all the concepts.
 Which is about the same time many a husband feels like they’re spending while in the actual store.